A mathematical framework to study organising principles in graphical representations of biochemical processes: An illustration of our results via examples

 The formal abstraction of SBGN-PD diagram, which we will define mathematically as a \textit{process species} in Definition \ref{ARDefinition: Biochemical process networks}, is visualised in the bottom right of Figure \ref{fig:process-species}.
-The process is drawn a circle, labelled $b$, and the arcs labelled $l_1,l_2$ and $l_3$ model consumption, catalysis and production, respectively, of the process $b$.
+The process is drawn as a circle, labelled $b$, and the arcs labelled $l_1,l_2$ and $l_3$ model consumption, catalysis and production, respectively, of the process $b$.
 Symbols $e_{11}^{b}, e_{12}^{b}$ model respectively the simple chemical ATP and the macromolecule ERK, and are attached to the arc labelled $l_1$.
 The symbol $e_{21}^{b}$ models the macromolecule phosphorylated MEK which is attached to $l_2$.
 Symbols $e_{31}^{b}$ and $e_{32}^{b}$ model the macromolecule phosphorylated ERK and the simple chemical ADP, respectively, and are attached to $l_3$.
 Furthermore, observe that the attachment of biochemical entities to arcs like $l_1$,$l_2$ and $l_3$ are shown with additional arcs.
 In the bottom left of Figure \ref{fig:process-species}, we illustrate the translation of the SBGN-PD (Figure \ref{fig:process-species} top) to our formal abstraction (bottom right of Figure \ref{fig:process-species}).
-Example \ref{example:reaction-as-process-species} discusses such translation, and Section \ref{Section5} explains it formally.
+Section \ref{Section5} discuss such translations in details.

 Our theoretical framework (Section \ref{sec:3} and Section \ref{Section4}) provides us with organisational principles (as discussed in Section \ref{Sec:1}) for biochemical reaction networks admitting SBGN-PD visualisations.
 We achieve such organisational principles through our two main results in this manuscript.
 Precisely, through Theorem \ref{ARMain Theorem1} we get (i) formal ways to compose a collection of biochemical molecular/cellular networks into a composite network and decompose a large network into smaller subcomponents, (ii) formal ways to zoom in and zoom out details in a biochemical molecular/cellular network, (iii) formal compatibility features between the said compositionality and the said process of zooming-out and zooming-in details.
 The formal study of how a particular portion of a network depends on the entities produced outside it, and conversely, how the network outside this particular portion depends on the entities produced inside the said portion, we obtain through Definition \ref{Defn:macroscope}.